-- Some VHDL errors are ignored by PathWave FPGA when importing VHDL, but will fail during synthesis.
+- The value range of an Integer datatype of a port is ignored.
+Directly importing such a file in PathWave FPGA will be completed successfully, however, the synthesis of any design that contains that IP will fail.
+A workaround is to create an IP-XACT file for the VHDL file using the IP Packager.
+Then, in the Physical Ports tab, modify the width to match the actual width required. - Some VHDL errors are ignored by PathWave FPGA when importing VHDL, but will fail during synthesis.
 Vivado is the authority on whether a VHDL file is valid, not PathWave FPGA. - For vector ports with a 'downto' range, the right boundary must be literal '0'.
 For a 'to' range, the left boundary must be literal '0'. - Constants or datatypes imported from another package cannot be used in the entity declaration. - When Kactus2 is used for creating IP-XACT for a VHDL file, the VHDL entity declaration must end with "end <entity name>" and not "end entity." - Arrays are not supported.
 They may or may not load into the schematic properly, but they will not build properly.

-• Verilog support
+Verilog support

 - Importing Verilog IP into PathWave FPGA has a number of known limitations.
 It is recommended that you create IP-XACT for any Verilog IP that does not meet the following conditions.
 Note that only module declarations, port and parameter definitions and 'endmodule' are checked.
-A violation of the following conditions will produce a "Syntax Error" message when importing Verilog IP: - Module declarations must include at least one port definition. - Ports and parameters cannot have the same name differing only by case (e.g. "myPort" and "myport"). - Tasks and functions are not supported because their ports are misinterpreted as part of the module's interface. - Output registers cannot be assigned an initial value in the same statement where it is defined, such as "output reg myReg = 0;" - Definition of port attributes is not supported, such as "( attribute definition ) input portName,". - Port ranges only support expressions with addition, multiplication, division, subtraction and parenthesis.
-As a workaround, the expression can be moved to a parameter and the port range defined using that parameter. - Parameters and port definitions in a module declaration may not be conditionally included using 'ifdef/'endif statements and they cannot use any preprocessor variables. - Expressions are limited to 32-bit signed integers.
-For example, "'hFFFF FFFF" is treated as -1 instead of 4294967295. - Size constants in expressions are ignored.
-For example, "4 ' d65" is treated as 65 instead of being truncated to 1. - Arrays will fail to parse and will not load. - When using the Vivado IP tool, Vivado's Tools > Settings > IP > Default IP Location setting must be set to <Local to Project>.
-Otherwise, PathWave FPGA will not be able to find and import the IP. - When using PathWave FPGA remotely on a Windows 7 machine, the frames of the main window and any other dialog of the application may lose their special PathWave FPGA appearance to a more Windows-style one. - Arrays are not supported in ipxact, but may load without giving any errors.
+A violation of the following conditions will produce a "Syntax Error" message when importing Verilog IP: - Module declarations must include at least one port definition. - Ports and parameters cannot have the same name differing only by case (e.g. "myPort" and "myport"). - Tasks and functions are not supported because their ports are misinterpreted as part of the module's interface. - Output registers cannot be assigned an initial value in the same statement where it is defined, such as "output reg myReg = 0;" - Definition of port attributes is not supported, such as "( attribute definition ) input portName,". - Parameters and port definitions in a module declaration may not be conditionally included using 'ifdef/'endif statements and they cannot use any preprocessor variables. - Expressions are limited to 32-bit signed integers.
+For example, "'hffff ffff" is treated as -1 instead of 4294967295. - Size constants in expressions are ignored.
+For example, "4'd65" is treated as 65 instead of being truncated to 1. - Arrays will fail to parse and will not load. - When using PathWave FPGA remotely on a Windows 7 machine, the frames of the main window and any other dialog of the application may lose their special PathWave FPGA appearance to a more Windows-style one. - Arrays are not supported in ipxact, but may load without giving any errors.